markembling/jquery-charactercounter-plugin/README.md

 # jQuery Character Counter Plugin

-This plugin provides the ability to associate a character counter with a text area.
+This jQuery plugin provides the ability to associate a character counter with a text area and includes the ability to customise the style and wording of the counter, along with rules for validity.

 ## Install